Men in Motion (Ages 9-13, Boys, by invitation)

 - Take part in recreational, cultural and educational field trips

 - Present works they rehearse and create in their very own Men in Motion show, and in our year-end show at the Rialto Center for the Arts at Georgia State University.

-Men in Motion members must complete a placement assessment at the beginning of the year and sign a “commitment contract” outlining their goals and responsibilities.
+Men in Motion members must complete an audition at the beginning of the year and sign a “commitment contract” outlining their goals and responsibilities.

 Director Chris McCord, an alumnus of Moving in the Spirit, takes special care to provide each program participant with counseling and encouragement.
 Men in Motion members also take part in monthly educational workshops covering topics such as puberty and health, violence prevention, self-esteem and peer pressure, and conflict resolution training.
 This educational series is offered by trained educators and counselors.